On-Call Compensation Models in 2026

 Political negotiation

-Pitch as retention; engineering management owns the conversation; HR owns the policy implementation.
+- Pitch as retention.
+Engineering management owns the conversation; the data is in attrition trends.

 Antipatterns